bulicmatko/firepack/README.md

 Firepack is simple authentication wrapper for [Firebase](https://firebase.google.com/) applications built with [React](https://facebook.github.io/react/), [React router](https://github.com/reactjs/react-router) and [Redux](http://redux.js.org/).
-It provide customizable *Sign up*, *Sign in* and *Reset password* forms and *social media authentication*.
+It provides customizable *Sign up*, *Sign in*, *Reset password* forms and *social media authentication*.
 Authentication providers can be easily managed by passing config object via *firebaseAuthProviders* to Firepack wrapper.

 ## How to use Firepack

-For now please take a look at [Firepack App](https://github.com/bulicmatko/firepack-app) (official Firepack starter).
+For now, please take a look at [Firepack App](https://github.com/bulicmatko/firepack-app) (official Firepack starter).
 **More documentation on how to use Firepack from scratch and with existing application will be available soon.**

 ## Demo

-To see it in action with [Firepack App](https://github.com/bulicmatko/firepack-app) please check the [demo](https://firepack-app.firebaseapp.com/).
+To see it in action with [Firepack App](https://github.com/bulicmatko/firepack-app), please check the [demo](https://firepack-app.firebaseapp.com/).